LucaOne/LucaOne/README.md

 ## 🚀Quick Start

 ### 1. Feature Extraction/Embedding
-Extract high-dimensional embeddings for downstream analysis or training downstream tasks using LucaOne-Embedding:
+Extract high-dimensional embeddings for downstream analysis or training downstream tasks using LucaOne-Embedding.

 Please refer to the code in `test/test_lucaone_embedding.py`.